-Particular as beginner on your first half-marathon it’s crucial to maintain your motivation and persistence.
-So, below I have made a review of how to maintain your motivation and what challenges you may face on the way.
+In particular as a beginner on your first half marathon, it’s crucial to maintain your motivation and persistence.
+So, below I have made a review diagram of how to maintain your motivation and what challenges you may face on the way.

 Our inner dialogue is always going on whether you are aware of it or it’s running on autopilot.
-So, you are always motivated for something and often for many things at the same time.
+So, you are always motivated by something and often by many things at the same time.
 Your motivation for running can easily be there, but often your motivation for something else is just greater.

 Your thoughts affect you and your results.
 Therefore, it is important that you become aware of your thoughts.
 It’s also important to know that the brain cannot clearly distinguish between what you have actually experienced and what you merely have thought.
 That is the core of mental training.